HarryAllen1/tsa-grouping-thing/docs/admin/teams.md

 #### Auto-signup everyone

 When enabled, all users will automatically be added to this event.
 It will still appear in the "Change Events" page and member can still sign up for it.
 This is useful for rooming and cardboard boat, where, when those are needed, members will be signed up so they can create rooms/teams.
 This should often be used in conjunction with the "Hide in signup page" option.

+In rooming, this option wil appear as "Enable Rooming."
+It functions identically (under the hood, it is actually the same option, just with a different label).

 #### Hide in signup page